linas/i370-bigfoot/README.md

 # IBM i370 port of Debian Linux

 By popular demand, this repo might maybe someday provide instructions on resurrecting the old
 [i370-bigfoot project](https://linas.org/linux/i370-bigfoot.html)
 Maybe.
-Right now it consists of a README only, and nothing much else.
+Right now it consists of
+* This README
+* Script for a Docker image that contains the assembler, compiler and the Hercules System/390 mainframe emulator.
+* Instructions on how to compile and IPL code.

 ## What is this?
 IBM created the [IBM System/360 ](https://en.wikipedia.org/wiki/IBM_System/360)